Mufalta/Rakamin-KF-Analytics/README.md

 2. Select **Google BigQuery** as the data source.

-3. Choose the project containing the **kimia_darma** dataset and select the 'analyze' table.
+3. Choose the project containing the **kimia_darma** dataset and select the **'analyze'** table.

 4. Click **Connect** to link the table to Looker Studio.

+### 📊 **Using Google Looker Studio for Analysis & Visualization**

+Once the **'analyze'** table is connected, the data can be visualized using various Looker Studio components, such as:

+- **Bar Charts & Line Charts** 📈: To observe sales and profit trends.
+- **Geo Maps** 🗺️: To visualize the distribution of transactions and branch performance across different locations.
+- **Tables & Scorecards** 📊: To highlight key metrics like total revenue, net profit, and product performance.

+By leveraging **Google Looker Studio**, I can gain deeper insights into **Kimia Farma's business performance**, enabling data-driven decision-making. 🎯

 # 📑 The Analysis